How to Enjoy San Francisco's Diverse Holiday Celebrations

 Celebrate Kwanzaa in San Francisco

-The Village Project will present their 13th annual Kwanzaa celebrations throughout San Francisco, with seven days of community events in venues such as The Jazz Heritage Center and the Museum of the African Diaspora.
+The Village Project will present their 13th annual Kwanzaa celebrations throughout San Francisco, with seven days (Dec.
+26 - Jan.
+1, 2020) of community events.
 Striving to heal, unite and strengthen the family, community, and nation, the community celebrates each of the seven principles of Kwanzaa (the Nguzo Saba).

 Parol Lantern Festival and Parade